AniketKumar090/DropLeT/README.md

-# DropLeT — A Beautiful Hydration Tracking App
+# DropLet — A Beautiful Hydration Tracking App

 **DropLeT** is a sleek, modern hydration tracking app built using **SwiftUI**, designed with a focus on **clean architecture**, **smooth navigation**, and **delightful animations**.
 It helps users track their daily water intake with features like goal setting, custom drink logging, barcode scanning for product lookup, data visualization via charts, and smart notifications.